Jump aboard the Unimog!

 Spurn Discovery Centre has an accessible entrance and accessible toilet facilities.
 The car park has four disabled bays.
 Our Spurn Safari Unimog has a set of stairs to enter and leave the vehicle and so is not appropriate for wheelchair users.

 Spurn Lighthouse is 128ft high with a steep and narrow staircase.
 The lighthouse is over a century old so and some stone floors and stairs may be worn and uneven in places.
+Visits to the lighthouse will be included from 17th May.

 Visit Spurn Discovery Centre page to check our latest update on events and additional information about the reserve.